charanpuneetsingh/CreateFirstEC2Instance/README.md

 # This is my 1st Terraform Project
+## Objective
+Using Terraform (HCL), Launch an EC2 instance on AWS which can be accessed using SSH & HTTP, so that I can test that the EC2 launch is successfull and the HTTP Web is accessible.

-## Generate Key-Pair file which our EC2 instance can use and later can be used to SSH to our instance.
+## 1. Generate Key-Pair file which our EC2 instance can use and later can be used to SSH to our instance.

 ```bash
 ssh-keygen -t rsa -b 2048 -f my-key
 chmod 400 ./my-key
 ```
-## CreateFirstEC2Instance
+## 2. CreateFirstEC2Instance
  Then use below in the main.tf

  ```terraform